The Financial Toxicity of Cancer Treatment

 What is financial toxicity?

-What impact does financial toxicity have?
+What impact does the financial toxicity of cancer treatment have?

 Financial toxicity can lead to: